chaaz/versio/docs/vcs_levels.md

 - Use `vcs-level-max=local` to avoid incurring any network traffic.

 - Use `vcs-level-max=remote` to avoid using the GitHub API.
-All commands can run at operate at this level, although your changelogs and sizing calculation might suffer because of the lack of PRs/unsquash.
+All commands can operate at this level, although your changelogs and sizing calculation might suffer because of the lack of PRs/unsquash.

 > TODO: Have commands warn when the VCS level is usable, but of limited